yyy32/releasing-research-code/templates/README.md

 ```
 demo/
 ```
-you can watch these animations
+you can watch these animations.

 ## Experiments on Checkerboard